CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ## Contacting your Supervisor

 * **I cannot contact my supervisor**: Please wait 3 working days after sending an email to your supervisor before sending another email.
-If after another 3 working days you have had no reply, please email the Unit Director and/or Deputy Unit Directors on the [Contact Us](/contact/) page.
+If after another 3 working days you have had no reply, please email [Mike and Sarah](/contact/).
-* **My supervisor refuses to meet me**: Please email the Unit Director and/or Deputy Unit Directors on the [Contact Us](/contact/) page including any recent and relevant emails with your supervisor.
+* **My supervisor refuses to meet me**: Please email [Mike and Sarah](/contact/) including any recent and relevant emails with your supervisor.

 # Accessing equipment/software/services